Azure/fleet/docs/troubleshooting/clusterResourcePlacementApplied.md

 # How can I debug when my CRP ClusterResourcePlacementApplied condition is set to false?
+The `ClusterResourcePlacementApplied` condition is set to `false` when the deployment fails.
-> Note: In addition, it may be helpful to look into the logs for the [apply work controller](https://github.com/Azure/fleet/blob/main/pkg/controllers/work/apply_controller.go) to get more information on why the resources are not available
+> Note: To get more information about why the resources are not applied, you can check the [apply work controller](https://github.com/Azure/fleet/blob/main/pkg/controllers/work/apply_controller.go) logs.

 ### Common scenarios:
+Instances where this condition may arise:
-- When the CRP is unable to propagate resources to a selected cluster due to the resource already existing on the cluster and not being managed by the fleet controller.
+- The resource already exists on the cluster and isn't managed by the fleet controller.
-To remedy, CRP can `AllowCoOwnership` within `ApplyStrategy` to allow the resource to be managed by the fleet controller.
-- When the CRP is unable to propagate resource to selected due to another CRP already managing the resource for selected cluster with a different apply strategy.
+- Another `ClusterResourcePlacement` deployment is already managing the resource for the selected cluster by using a different apply strategy.
-- When the CRP is unable to propagate resource due to failing to apply manifest due to syntax errors (which can happen when a resource is being propagated through an envelope object) or invalid resource configurations.
+- The `ClusterResourcePlacement` deployment doesn't apply the manifest because of syntax errors or invalid resource configurations.
+This might also occur if a resource is propagated through an envelope object.

 ### Investigation steps:

 1. Check `placementStatuses`: In the `ClusterResourcePlacement` status section, inspect the `placementStatuses` to identify which clusters have the `ResourceApplied` condition set to `false` and note down their `clusterName`.
-2. Locate `Work` Object in Hub Cluster: Use the identified `clusterName` to locate the `Work` object associated with the member cluster.
-Please refer to this [section](#how-and-where-to-find-the-correct-work-resource) to learn how to get the correct `Work` resource.
+2. Locate the `Work` Object in Hub Cluster: Use the identified `clusterName` to locate the `Work` object associated with the member cluster.
+Please refer to this [section](README.md#how-can-i-find-the-correct-work-resource-thats-associated-with-clusterresourceplacement) to learn how to get the correct `Work` resource.
 3. Check `Work` object status: Inspect the status of the `Work` object to understand the specific issues preventing successful resource application.

-### Example Scenario:
+### Case Study:
-In this example, the `ClusterResourcePlacement` is attempting to propagate a namespace containing a deployment to two member clusters.
-However, the namespace already exists on one member cluster, specifically named `kind-cluster-1`.
+In the following example, `ClusterResourcePlacement` is trying to propagate a namespace that contains a deployment to two member clusters.
+However, the namespace already exists on one member cluster, specifically `kind-cluster-1`.

-### CRP spec:
+### ClusterResourcePlacement spec:
 ```
   policy:
     clusterNames: